XOP/choom/packages/choom-react/README.md

-# CHOOM
+# CHOOM-REACT

 ![npm](https://img.shields.io/npm/v/choom-react)

 Trusted UI companion for your next React prototype.

-Choom is built with the following concepts:
+Choom React is built with the following concepts:
 - sufficient variety of elements for the modern application prototyping
 - theming is opinionated, yet extensively and easily configurable
 - component API is a predictable facade, shared in similar entities